Mc-Zen/quill/src/quantum-circuit.typ

 ///            for the circuit and can be used to increase it when labels or
 ///            annotations extend beyond the actual circuit.
 /// - fill-wires (boolean): Whether to automatically fill up all wires until the end.
-/// - ..children (array): Items, gates and circuit commands (see description).
+/// - ..children (any): Items, gates and circuit commands (see description).
 #let quantum-circuit(
   wire: .7pt + black,
   row-spacing: 12pt,